You are now in the main content area

 There are a few ways to be a better ally to Indigenous people on a daily basis:

-• It is really important that if you hear someone misrepresenting Indigenous peoples you say something (if it is safe to do so).
+• Speak up if you hear someone misrepresenting Indigenous peoples–it is really important that you say something (if it is safe to do so).

-• You can pass on teachings that you receive to other people to facilitate the sharing of information and knowledge.
+• Pass on teachings that you receive to other people to facilitate the sharing of information and knowledge.

 • Offer your help and don’t assume what someone may need.
 Lots of really well-intentioned people have done the wrong thing by assuming and not asking what someone needs from them.